Our peer consultants and writing mentors strive to help you:

 - make deeper connections between class discussions, your reading, and your own observations and experiences

-  - see writing as crucial throughout your time at UST and beyond.
+- see writing as crucial throughout your time at St. Thomas and beyond.

-  We provide one-on-one conferences with you "before you write, as you write, and after you write."
-This means we can work with you at any stage of the process.
-You can come in right after you get an assignment to start planning your research and writing.
+We provide one-on-one conferences (both in-person and online) with you "before you write, as you write, and after you write."
+This means we can work with you at any stage of the process--including right after you get an assignment to start planning your research and writing.
 We're used to writers bringing in very rough drafts and talking to us about their ideas.
 So don't think you have to have a complete draft to see us.
 Anytime you come in, please bring the assignment itself so we can go over the professor's expectations and criteria carefully with you to make sure we're on the right track as we work.

-  If you come in with a complete draft to be "checked," know that we'll be asking you a lot of questions about it and then having you read parts of it out loud.
-We frequently work with writers on making their points clearly to their readers, how to write introductions and conclusions, and how to incorporate evidence in their texts.
+If you come in with a complete draft to be "checked," know that we will ask you a lot of questions about it and then have you read parts of it out loud.
+We frequently work with writers on how to make their points clear to their readers, how to write introductions and conclusions, and how to incorporate evidence in their texts.

-  If you are looking for help on formatting your papers or documenting your sources according to a particular documentation style appropriate for your discipline (English, history, sociology), we have sample papers that show various documentation styles (APA, MLA, Turabian, ASA, etc.) in JRC 361 and you can access information on these styles online through our web site ("Documentation Styles").
+If you are looking for help on formatting your papers or documenting your sources according to a particular documentation style appropriate for your discipline (English, history, sociology), we have sample papers that show various documentation styles (APA, MLA, Turabian, ASA, etc.) in JRC 361.
+You can also access information on these styles online through our Resources page.

 Your conversations with us are confidential; you decide whether you will inform your professor that you came to see us.

 Your full appointment can last up to an hour.
 During a full conference, we:

 - ask you where you are in the process of completing your assignment